foglamp/foglamp-filter-simple-python/README.rst

 How to add Python code to the filter
 ------------------------------------

-Python code can be entered using FogLamP API rest calls, example with curl command:
+Python code can be entered using FogLAMP REST API call, example with curl:

 .. code-block:: console